Solve Your Data Access and Resource Capacity Constraints

 The system uses an experimentation based methodology, which is a testing approach to presenting vidgets (offers) to customers.
 Rather than selecting just one solution and missing the opportunity to explore the rest, experimentation allows you to run multiple tests at the same time.
 The vidgets to experiment with could be in the form of products, customer engagement messages, design constructs, special offers, and more.

 If data is available in addition to the vidget list, it can help to improve the effectiveness of the system’s learning.
 If segmentation variables are available those can be used to add context to the learning.
 Context can also be set at a customer level for truly personalized predictions.
-If historical data is available it can be used to provide a more informed starting point for the experiment.
+If historical data is available it can be used to provide a more informed starting point.

 Systems involving human behavior will always be affected by time.